phpbb/documentation/development/language/plurals.rst

 Rule #15
 --------
 * Families: Icelandic
-* 1 - ends in 1, not 11: 1, 21, 31, ...
+* 1 - ends in 1, excluding 11: 1, 21, 31, ...
 101, 121, 131, ...
 * 2 - everything else: 0, 2, 3, ...
 10, 11, 12, ...
 20, 22, ...

 How to use the rules
 ====================
 The first thing your language package needs, is a definition, which rule to use for your package.
-This is done in the ``language/xy/common.php`` language file at the beginning of the array, (Rule #1 is the rule for the English language and will be used as default, if you don't specify one):
+This is done in the ``language/xy/common.php`` language file at the beginning of the array, (Rule #1 is the rule for the English language and will be used by default, if you don't specify one):

 .. code-block:: php

     'PLURAL_RULE' => 1,

-I'm now using rule **#13** as example:
+The following example is using rule **#13**:

 It has the following rows: